-Dr Freischlag has helped to drive change in academic medicine with a deep commitment to diversity and inclusion.
-For more than 15 years, she has led education and training programmes at top medical schools in her role as professor and chair of surgery and vascular surgery departments.
-Dr Freischlag also has more than 30 years of experience leading patient-care services as chief of surgery or vascular surgery at nationally ranked hospitals.
+Freischlag has helped to drive change in academic medicine with a deep commitment to diversity and inclusion.
+For more than 15 years, she has led education and training programs at top medical schools in her role as professor and chair of surgery and vascular surgery departments.
+Freischlag also has more than 30 years of experience leading patient-care services as chief of surgery or vascular surgery at nationally ranked hospitals.
 She served as professor, chair of the surgery department and surgeon-in-chief at Johns Hopkins Medical Institutions.
-She led initiatives to expand research, add specialty clinical services, improve patient-centered care and patient safety, redesign the surgical training programme and enhance academic career paths for faculty.
+She led initiatives to expand research, add specialty clinical services, improve patient-centered care and patient safety, redesign the surgical training program and enhance academic career paths for faculty.

-She has mentored students, residents and young faculty and is a frequent speaker on topics ranging from her expertise in vascular diseases, teamwork and patient safety, leadership and work-life balance to women succeeding in health professions.
-Dr Freischlag has dedicated her career to serving as a role model for her students, a respected colleague across health professions, a strong community leader and a national voice for improving health and health care.
+She mentors students, residents and young faculty and is a frequent speaker on topics ranging from her expertise in vascular diseases, teamwork and patient safety, leadership and work-life balance to women succeeding in health professions.
+Freischlag has dedicated her career to serving as a role model for her students, a respected colleague across health professions, a strong community leader and a national voice for improving health and health care.